An axion-like mechanism for confinement in QCD: Abstract

 \section{Abstract}

 This {letter} is about confinement in QCD.
-At the moment we have pictures of confinement to complete our understanding of the physics of strongly interacting particles, interaction which asks for confinement.
+At the moment we have pictures of confinement to complete our understanding of the physics of strongly interacting particles, interaction which asks for it.
 As it is said in \cite{Burgess2006} : `` In principle it should be possible to derive the conﬁnement hypothesis from the QCD Lagrangian.
 At this time, no rigorous derivation exists, so it is not absolutely clear that the conﬁnement hypothesis is a \textit{bone ﬁde} prediction of QCD".
-In this {letter} we show that a sufficient (of course not necessary) condition for confinement is { that topological structure of vacuum in Nature does not correspond to the $\theta$--vacuum.
-Therefore}, if different vacua with nontrivial winding number cannot be connected by tunneling, we obtain confinement as a consequence.
+In this letter we show that a sufficient (of course not necessary) condition for confinement is that topological structure of vacuum in Nature does not correspond to the $\theta$--vacuum.
+Therefore, if different vacua with nontrivial winding number cannot be efficiently connected by tunneling, we obtain confinement as a consequence.
+Moreover, we show that an axion-like mechanism would suffice to describe a confined QCD phase.

 \keywords{}